___________________________________________________________

 Your donation of $25 will spay/neuter one cat !!!!!

-As of April 4, 2010 we have spayed and neutered about 250 cats !!!!
+As of April 4, 2012 we have spayed and neutered over 500 cats !!!!
 We are working on the Motor home conversion to get out to the barrios and the feral cats and dogs.

-Cash donations also help animals like Skinny who was attacked with a machette.
-We also pay the local Veterinarian between $40 and $80 for each spay/neuter.
-Your donations of cash and pet food feed and give care to hundreds of animals in the city - A BIG THANK YOU TO ALL THAT CARE!!
+Cash donations help animals with surgery between clinics.
+We pay the local Veterinarian between $40 and $80 for each spay/neuter. - A BIG THANK YOU TO ALL THAT CARE!!

 Make checks to AACORP (a 501 (c)3 Arizona Corporation)